snowch/biginsight-examples/examples/README.md

 #### HBase

 - Connect to HBase using Groovy [[HBase](./HBase)]
-- Manipulate Schema and Perform CRUD Operations [[HBaseSchemaUpdatesAndCRUD](./HBaseSchemaUpdatesAndCRUD)]
+- Manipulate Schema and Perform CRUD Operations using Groovy [[HBaseSchemaUpdatesAndCRUD](./HBaseSchemaUpdatesAndCRUD)]
 - Connect to HBase using Java [[HBaseJava](./HBaseJava)]

 *********************************************************************